-In January 2023, we announced a strategic restructuring plan designed to extend our cash resources and prioritize the commercialization and potential label extension of DANYELZA and development of the SADA technology platform.
-In addition to deprioritizing the omburtamab program, for all indications and product candidates, we have deprioritized other pipeline programs, including activities relating to our GD2-GD3 Vaccine and CD33 bispecific antibody constructs, by delaying trial initiation and overall timelines as part of the restructuring plan.
-We have also deprioritized activities relating to nivatrotamab and 177 Lu-omburtamab.
-As a result of the estimated decrease in operating expenses, we estimate that our cash and cash equivalents, when combined with anticipated DANYELZA revenues, will support operations into the first quarter of 2026.
+In January 2023 following receipt of a complete response letter in November 2022 from the FDA for our Biologics License Application for radiolabeled 131I-omburtamab for central nervous system leptomeningeal metastases, we announced a strategic restructuring plan designed to extend our cash resources and prioritize resources on the commercialization and potential label extension of DANYELZA and development of the SADA PRIT Technology platform.
+In addition to deprioritizing the omburtamab program for all indications and product candidates, we have deprioritized other pipeline programs, including activities relating to the GD2-GD3 Vaccine and CD33 bispecific antibody constructs by delaying trial initiation and overall timelines as part of the restructuring plan.
+We completed the restructuring in May 2023, which resulted in an approximately 35% reduction to our workforce.
+As a result of the decrease in operating expenses in 2023 following the restructuring, we estimate that our cash and cash equivalents, when combined with anticipated DANYELZA revenues, should support our operations into 2027.

-This estimate reflects our current business plan, including the restructuring, that is supported by assumptions that may prove to be inaccurate, such that we could use our available capital resources sooner than we currently expect.
-This estimate assumes no income from new partnerships or other new business development activities, and no further development of the omburtamab program.
+This estimate reflects our current business plan, including our development plans and business strategy following the restructuring, that is supported by assumptions that may prove to be inaccurate, such that we could use our available capital resources sooner than we currently expect.
+This estimate assumes no income from potential new partnerships or other business development activities, and no further development of the omburtamab program.
 We cannot provide any assurance that we will be able to obtain additional capital from additional equity or debt financings, collaborations, licensing arrangements, or other sources.